json420/microfiber/doc/microfiber.rst

 around and let Microfiber handle the details.

-As Microfiber is being developed for the `Novacut`_ project, it needs to work equally well with a system-wide CouchDB or a per-user CouchDB launched by `desktopcouch`_ or `dc3`_.
+As Microfiber is being developed for the `Novacut`_ project, it needs to work equally well with a system-wide CouchDB or a per-user CouchDB started with `UserCouch`_.
 Some example *env* will help make it clear why we want to describe the CouchDB environment with a single, extensible data structure.

 For example, this is the default *env*, what would be typical for system-wide
 CouchDB: